JerrySievert/equinox/docs/architecture.md

 in the format requested.

 The tests are run using the `pg` module, and running _SELECT_ against each function.
-The results are tallies, and reported.
+The results are tallied, and reported.

 ## Inside Postgres